Permanent Residence ("Green Card")

 Legal permanent residency (LPR) is the right to live and work as a non-US citizen indefinitely and is commonly referred to as having a “green card.”

-While tenure track faculty may begin working at Brandeis on F-1 OPT, J-1 Academic Training, or H-1B status, eventually, all tenure track faculty who are foreign nationals will need permanent residency status to continue their employment at Brandeis.
+While tenure track faculty may begin working at Brandeis on F-1 OPT, J-1 Academic Training, or H-1B immigration status, eventually, most tenure track faculty who are foreign nationals will need U.S. permanent residency status to continue their employment at Brandeis.
 The provost grants the ISSO permission to begin LPR petitions as soon as individuals are hired as tenure track faculty.
-Since all tenure track positions are considered permanent (lasting at least 2 years into the future) and employees intend to remain in the position, faculty are eligible for LPR.
+Since all tenure track positions are considered permanent (lasting at least 3 years into the future) and employees intend to remain in the position, faculty are eligible for LPR.

 The permanent residency process can take anywhere from 8 months to 3 years depending on a variety of factors.
-While staff typically must wait several years before beginning the process, we encourage all tenure track faculty to begin this process in the first year after joining Brandeis.
+We encourage all tenure track faculty to begin this process in the first year after joining Brandeis.

 Sponsorship at Brandeis – Staff and Researcher Roles